-With so many varieties of apples to choose from — over 2,500 in the United States alone — no wonder it’s challenging to know which apple to use for what kind of recipe.
-Let’s compare some of the most popular commercially available apples to help you sort out which ones to use to get the best results in the recipe you want to make, whether you’re baking a pie or cooking applesauce.
+With so many varieties of apples to choose from -- over 2,500 in the United States alone -- no wonder it's challenging to know which apple to use for what kind of recipe.
+Let's compare some of the most popular commercially available apples to help you sort out which ones are the best apples for apple pie, the best apples for applesauce, the best apples for all-purpose baking, and more.

 Comparing Apples to Apples

 What are the best apples for apple pie?
 For adding to salads?
 For applesauce?
 For eating out of hand?
 Read on.

 Braeburns have a sweet-tart flavor, with a texture that remains firm when it's baked.
 An all-purpose apple, it works well in pies and tarts where you don't want the filling to be overly juicy.

 Cortlands are juicy and slightly tart, with bright red skin and snowy white flesh.
 They are a terrific baking apple: Great apples for pies, cobblers, and crisps.
 When sliced, Cortlands are a excellent for salads and cheese plates, as the flesh doesn't brown and discolor quickly.

 Empires are a cross between McIntosh and Red Delicious apples.
 Firm-textured and sweet-tart, the Empire is a fine all-purpose apple good for juice, sauce, pies, baking, salads, eating fresh, and drying.

 Firm, crisp, and juicy, Fuji apples are among the most popular apples for eating fresh, but they're also great for baking, as they hold their shape when they cook.

 A crisp, sweet apple with a mild flavor, Galas have yellow-orange skin with red striping.
 They're among the best apples for applesauce, salads, eating out-of-hand, and pressing into cider.

 The Golden Delicious is sweet, with a rich, mellow flavor.
 It is one of the best all-around cooking apples, as it maintains its shape after baking.